 The agency includes and prioritizes active, non-motorized transportation projects and programs as a component of the LRTP.
-Examples of projects include the expansion of transit, pedestrian, and bicycle infrastructure, facilities, and services.
+Examples of projects include the expansion of transit, pedestrian, bicycle, light or heavy rail, and ferry infrastructure, facilities, and services.
 Examples of programs include the implementation of Safe Routes to School.